Interview with a Zinester: China Martens!

-NYC Feminist Zinefest is March 1st, 2014!
-They’ve been posting great interviews with zinesters who’ll be tabling on their website.
+NYC Feminist Zinefest was March 1st, 2014!
+They’ve been posting great interviews with zinesters who tabled.
 This one came from

-1. Give us a short description of yourself and the work you do (including any zine samples if you have them!).
+1. Kindly give us a short description of yourself and the work you do.

 3. What does it mean to do “feminist zine-making”?
 Does feminism appear in your work (explicitly or implicitly)?